-There are a number of strategic areas with a particularly strong biophysical/ ecological emphasis.
+There are a number of strategic areas with a particularly strong biophysical/ecological emphasis.
 These include:

-- The Reserve (groundwater, rivers, wetlands and estuaries) - Water quality surface and groundwater - The approach towards the clearing of Invasive Alien Plants - The management of wetlands - Land degradation.
-Erosion and sedimentation (land care) - Land use and especially how this is impacted by land reform and the re-allocation of water.
+- The Reserve (groundwater, rivers, wetlands and estuaries) - Water quality surface and groundwater

+- The approach towards the clearing of Invasive Alien Plants - The management of wetlands - Land degradation erosion and sedimentation (land-care) - Land use and especially how this is impacted on by land reform and the re-allocation of water.

-The roles of Co-operative Governance and the need for awareness raising and capacity building are key strategic elements of many strategies.
+The role of Co-operative Governance and the need for awareness raising and capacity building are key strategic elements of many strategies.

-In reality all strategies and all aspects of management have a strong interaction with the biophysical environment.
-This ISP endeavours to capture all of these concerns in discussion and through a strategic approach which emphasises the will of the Department to manage the environment to the best benefit of the country and its people.
+In reality, all strategies and all aspects of management have a strong interaction with the biophysical environment.
+This ISP endeavours to capture all of these concerns in discussion and through a strategic approach, which emphasises the will of the Department to manage the environment to the best benefit of the country and its people.

-The approach set out above applies to all Water Management Areas and associated ISPs, and is not repeated within the Strategy Tables (Section 2).
+The approach set out above applies to all Water Management Areas and associated ISPs, and is not repeated within the Strategy Tables (Part 2 of this ISP).
 It reflects the way the Department views Integrated Water Resource Management and the importance of the biophysical aspects of decision-making.
-There may nevertheless be specific ecological and biophysical aspects of management which require specific attention and which may not be captured in the above-mentioned or other strategies.
-The ISP therefore still includes environmental strategy aspects (as part of other strategies) which serve to make pertinent those issues of the environment which might not otherwise be covered.
+There may nevertheless be specific ecological and biophysical aspects of management, which require specific attention and which may not be captured in the above-mentioned or other strategies.
+The ISP therefore still includes an Environmental Strategy, which serves to make pertinent those issues of the environment, which might not otherwise be covered.